ariadne-cps/ariadne/README.md

 $ sudo make install
 ```

 if you require administrator privileges, in particular for a Linux installation.
+Please note that the installation will build the whole distribution beforehand.

 To find the installed library under Ubuntu, you may need to set the LD_LIBRARY_PATH in the .bashrc file of your home directory: